Imlil, Marrakesh-Safi: 1995 flooding

 On 17 August 1995, following 70 mm of rainfall in just 2.5 hours, the village of Imlil was catastrophically flooded.
 A six-metre wall of water washed down the surrounding valleys, with a reported 27 times the average volume of water.
 Official figures state that up to 150 people, including 20-60 tourists, were killed.
 Forty vehicles parked near the river were washed away.
 The villagers experienced significant losses to food stocks and agricultural lands, as well as a depleted tourist industry over the proceeding months.
 The Moroccan government was quick to help, however, clearing access to the village through the blocked mountain road just four days later.
 By 2000 the village had still not returned to normal, with large areas of previously cultivated land still buried under flood debris.
 Many of their walnut trees were also washed away in the flood, each having taken up to 15 years to mature.
 This loss has still not been accounted for.

+Climate

+The climate in Imlil is continental mediterranean (Köppen: Dsb) with high diurnal temperature variations, cold and snowy winters (wet season) and hot, dry summers with cool nights.